Recommendations and/or Clinical Considerations

-- Median length of stay during acute phase of care for all stroke patients admitted to hospital (core).
-(Stratify by stroke type).
+- Median length of stay, stratified by stroke type, during acute phase of care for all patients with stroke admitted to hospital (core).

-- Percentage of patients who experienced prolonged length of stay beyond expected length of stay as a result of experiencing one or more complications.
+- Proportion of patients with stroke who experience prolonged length of stay beyond expected length of stay as a result of experiencing one or more complications.

-- Median length of stay during acute phase of care for all stroke patients admitted to hospital that experience one or more complications during hospitalization (core).
-(Stratify by stroke type and complication type).
+- Median length of stay, stratified by stroke type and complication type, during acute phase of care for all patients with stroke admitted to hospital who experience one or more complications during hospitalization (core).

-- Refer to the Quality of Stroke Care in Canada Key Quality Indicators and Case Definitions 2018 document for more detailed information.
+Note, refer to the Quality of Stroke Care in Canada Key Quality Indicators and Stroke Case Definitions 7th Edition document for more detailed information. www.strokebestpractices.ca

-- Risk adjustment to account for other comorbidities, age, and gender.
+- Risk adjustment to account for other comorbidities, age, and sex.

 - Length of stay analysis should be stratified by presence or absence of in-hospital complications to look for the impact of a complication on length of stay.